the-write-one/Git_Tutorial/README.md

 <img src="clone/06_Forking.png" width="500">

-5. Once forking is complete, you should see the `writingtest` repository under your account.
+5. Once forking is complete you will see the `writingtest` repository under your account.

 <img src="clone/07_Forked.png" width="500">

-Next, we will clone the forked repository on a local maching using Git command line.
+Next, clone the forked repository on a local machine using Git command line.

 ## Cloning the Fork Using Git Command Line

 Cloning a Git repository creates a local copy on your computer for working remotely.
-Git command line tools allow syncing changes between the two locations.
+Git command-line tools allow syncing changes between the two locations.

-The separate tutorials below provide details how to install and configure them on your local computer.
+The separate tutorials below provide details on how to install and configure them on your local computer.

 - [Installing Git](Installing_Git.md) <br> This tutorial is intended for novice Git users and guides you through the step-by-step Git Setup Wizard.
-You will need to install Git to use the command line tool.
+You will need to install Git to use the command-line tool.

-- [Setting Up SSH Key](SSH_Key.md) <br> Procedures to generate, set up an SSH key and use it with a GitHub account. <br> With SSH keys, you can connect to GitHub without supplying your username or password at each visit. <br> SSH is an optional alternative to an HTTPS connection, which does not have a key configuration step, but will require username and password for Git operations.
+- [Setting Up SSH Key](SSH_Key.md) <br> Procedures to generate, set up an SSH key, and use it with a GitHub account. <br> With SSH keys, you can connect to GitHub without supplying your username or password at each visit. <br> SSH is an optional alternative to an HTTPS connection, which does not have a key configuration step, but requires a username and password for Git operations.

 ### Cloning the Repository Locally